-Applications on our industry focussed research themes are encouraged, but you can cover other topics.
+Applications on our industry focused research themes are encouraged, but you can cover other topics

 Please submit your application in English.